Do you know your purpose?

 Read more from Calling all new grandparents! (and parents, too!)

-You can do anything with children if only you play with them. ~Otto von Bismarck Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+Children need love, especially when they do not deserve it. ~Harold S. Hulbert Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent Grandparents offer far more than babysitting and cookies.
-Read how these relationships create lasting benefits for...
+Growing as a Grandparent What is body autonomy and how does it protect your grandchildren?
+Read this post to find out why and how to support your...